Blendify/blender-manual/blender_docs/manual/rigging/constraints/relationship/action.rst

   Unfortunately, using a *Pose* action on a whole armature object (to affect all the keyed bones in the action at once) won't work...
-- Note also that you can use the :doc:`pose library feature </rigging/posing/pose_library>` to create/edit a *Pose* action datablock... just remember that in this situation, there's one pose per frame!
+- Note also that you can use the :doc:`pose library feature </rigging/posing/pose_library>` to create/edit a *Pose* action data-block... just remember that in this situation, there's one pose per frame!